 Below are some resources to help you decide:

-Here Are 18 of the Best “Best Places to Retire” Lists
+Best Places Lists: Here Are 20 of the Best “Best Places to Retire” Lists

 Best Places to Retire in the United States:

-Forbes: Forbes Magazine identifies 25 places which they “believe offer excellent retirement value—that is, a high quality of retirement living at an affordable price.”
+Forbes: Forbes Magazine identifies 25 places which they “believe offer excellent retirement value.
+They compared more than 800 locales in America on everything from housing costs and taxes to healthcare, air quality, crime and climate change and natural hazard risk.—that is, a high quality of retirement living at an affordable price.”

 U.S. News and World Report: to identify the best places to retire, U.S. News looked at the 100 largest metropolitan areas.
 The top criteria used were: “the happiness of local residents, housing affordability, tax rates and healthcare quality. “

-Retirement Living: Retirement Living has identified five off the beaten track communities that stand out as great for retirement.
+Retirement Living: Retirement Living has identified four off the beaten track communities that stand out as great for retirement.

 Quirky Retirement Locales: